I’m pretty sure everyone has heard of or seen videos of the Unicorn Cafe in Bangkok. It’s probably the most Instagrammable cafe in Thailand.

 Most videos and Instagram photos I’ve seen only show the drinks and desserts at the cafe.
 But the Unicorn Cafe actually does serve real food.
 There’s spaghetti and even burgers on the menu in case you want something with substance before you dig into your desserts.

-I have one word for you here, disgusting.
+The food at the Unicorn Cafe is probably the worst I’ve ever had in all of Thailand.
 Yes, ALL THE FOOD HERE IS AWFUL.
 The food at the Unicorn Cafe is completely and utterly inedible.
 We ordered a burger and fries because my husband was hungry.
 I had advised him not to order it but he did anyway.
 The burger was soggy and tasted like cardboard.
-The fries were the only thing semi edible on the plate.
+The fries were the only thing semi-edible on the plate.

 No matter the color of the dessert, milkshake or drink, it all just tasted like sugar.
 Hence the term “sugar and despair” from the hubby.